jzombie/rust-simd-r-drive/README.md

 ## Fixed Payload Alignment (Zero-Copy Typed Slices)

+Every non-tombstone payload now begins on a fixed, power-of-two boundary (64 bytes by default).
+This matches the size of a typical CPU cacheline and ensures SIMD/vector loads (AVX, AVX-512, SVE, etc.) can operate at full speed without crossing cacheline boundaries.

-Every non-tombstone payload now starts at a fixed, power-of-two boundary (16 bytes by default, configurable).
-This guarantees that, when your payload length matches the element size, you can reinterpret bytes as typed slices (e.g., `&[u16]`, `&[u32]`, `&[u64]`, `&[u128]`) without copying.
+When your payload length matches the element size, you can safely reinterpret the bytes as typed slices (e.g., &[u16], &[u32], &[u64], &[u128]) without copying.

-This change is transparent to the public API and works with all write modes, including streaming.
 The on-disk layout may include a few padding bytes per entry to maintain alignment.
 Tombstones are unaffected.

-Practical benefits include faster vectorized reads, simpler use of zero-copy helpers (e.g., casting libraries), and fewer fallback copies.
-If you need a stricter boundary for a target platform, adjust the [alignment constant](./src/storage_engine/constants.rs) and rebuild.
+Practical benefits include cache-friendly zero-copy reads, predictable SIMD performance, simpler use of casting libraries, and fewer fallback copies.
+If a different boundary is required for your hardware, adjust the [alignment constant](./simd-r-drive-entry-handle/src/constants.rs) and rebuild.

 ## Single-File Storage Container for Binary Data